arlindo2017/react-single-page-portfolio/README.md

 # REACT SINGLE PAGE PORTFOLIO
-Single Page Portfolio using React where you can showcase some of your projects and publish a resume about your skillset.
+Single Page Portfolio using React where you can showcase some of your projects and publish a resume about your skillsets.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)